evanx/redishub-legacy/README.md

 ##### What about higher volume usage?

 Users who wish to exceed the above-mentioned free limits, should become a "Sponsor" contributing the equivalent of 50c per month to our Bitcoin wallet: 1Djf7wqB7jqBTWWMoLht9MhLeKBZEkDjS5.
-Sponsors' limits are bumped up to 30MB RAM (Redis) storage and 30Gb transfer per month.
-You can double up as needed and contribute accordingly.
+Sponsors' limits are bumped up to 50MB RAM (Redis) storage and 50Gb transfer per month.
+You can double up as needed and contribute accordingly, e.g. $5 for 300MB, $50 for 3GB.

 ##### What value length limits?